Tarvin: Governance

-Tarvin has been part of the parliamentary constituency of Eddisbury since its re-establishment in 1983, following its abolition in 1950.
-The constituency has been represented by Conservative MPs since its re-establishment, apart from a brief period in 2019 when the sitting MP Antoinette Sandbach had the Conservative whip removed and eventually sat as a Liberal Democrat before losing her seat to the Conservative Edward Timpson in the 2019 General Election.
+Tarvin is part of the parliamentary constituency of Chester South and Eddisbury, represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which had been represented by Conservative Party MPs since its re-establishment in 1983, apart from a brief period in 2019 when the sitting MP Antoinette Sandbach had the Conservative whip removed and eventually sat as a Liberal Democrat before losing her seat to the Conservative Edward Timpson in the 2019 general election.

 The village is in the Tarvin and Kelsall electoral ward as part of the Cheshire West and Chester Council.
 This ward stretches north east to Oakmere with a total population of 8,217.

 Tarvin Parish Council consists of 10 elected councillors.
 The Parish Council has some limited local government autonomy.
 It represents the village's needs, priorities and objectives to Cheshire West and Chester Council.